Yes. Regular LED lights can help plants grow. However they are not as effective as LED grow lighting designed specifically for this purpose.

 Regular lights do not have enough light output or power to help plants bloom and do not have the optimal spectrum needed for plant growth.
 Overall, they do not ensure that plants will thrive.

-In this article, we will talk to you in detail about whether ordinary LED lights help plants grow and how are grow lights different from regular lights.
-Whether you are new to indoor gardening or new to full spectrum LED lighting, come on in and discuss it together.
+In this article, we will talk to you in detail about whether ordinary LED lights help plants grow and what makes a grow light different from LED.
+Whether you are new to indoor gardening, come on in and discuss it together.

 Can You Put Grow Lights in A Regular Lamp?